Young Men’s Initiative to Aid Young Black and Latino Males

 – Promoting fatherhood: Launched the Citywide multi-agency Fatherhood Initiative and hired first Citywide Fatherhood Services Coordinator.
 Six months in, Fatherhood Initiative has already begun to reduce barriers to father engagement, promote father friendliness at City agencies, and create new opportunities for dads and their children.
 New investment of $3,000,000 will launch Project REDRESS, a CUNY initiative to boost fathers’ parenting skills while connecting them to employment and education and the Male Leadership Institute to prepare men to enter early childhood education professions.

-– Help teens access services: City will advocate for easing the process to connect young people to the Family Benefit Planning program, connecting more young people to confidential sexual health services
+– Help teens access services: the City will advocate for easing the process to connect young people to the Family Benefit Planning program, connecting more young people to confidential sexual health services.

 – Train health practitioners to work with teens: New investment of $1.5 million for the establishment of a training program to better prepare physicians, nurses, and other providers and allied health professionals to work with adolescents, including providing sexual/reproductive health services.
 These trainings would be open to enrollment among HHC employees and, eventually, may be extended to other health practitioners outside of HHC.